benrutter/hop/README.md

 # pacer
-terminal based file explorer with support for windows/unix
+installation free, python-written terminal based file explorer with support for windows/unix

 ## setting up
 the only requirement for running pacer is python 3 (although if you're on a linux system, you'll also need to pip install getch)

-if you want to run from the terminal anywhere, you may want to add either the "unix" or "windows" folder to path, which will allow you to run by typing "pacer" in the command line.
+if you want to run from the terminal anywhere, you may want to add either the "unix" or "windows" folder to path, which will allow you to run by typing "pacer" in the terminal

 ## Unix
 add to path using the following command: